agaveplatform/python-api-starter/README.md

 * auth.py - configurable authentication/authorization routines.
 * config.py - config parsing.
 * errors.py - exception classes raised by agaveflask.
+* logs.py - common logging module
+* models.py - common serialization classes for ORM and other business objects
 * store.py - python bindings for persistence.
+Simple k/v abstraction functions.
 * utils.py - general request/response utilities.

 It relies on a configuration file for the service.
-Create a file called service.conf in one of `/`, `/etc`, or `$pwd`.
+Create a file called service.conf in one of `/`, `/etc`, or `$pwd`, or at a location specified by `SERVICE_CONF_FILE` in the runtime environment.
 See `service.conf.example` in this repository for settings used by this library.

 ## Using Docker ##

 ### Packaging ###
-If you are packaging your flask service with Docker, agaveflask provides a base image, agaveapi/flask_api, that simplifies your Dockerfile and provides a configurable entrypoint for both development and production deployments.
+If you are packaging your flask service with Docker, agaveflask provides a base image, agaveplatform/python-api-starter, that simplifies your Dockerfile and provides a configurable entrypoint for both development and production deployments.
 In most cases, all you need to do is add your service code and your requirements.txt file.
 For example, if you have a flask service with a requirements.txt file and code that resides in a directory called "service", the Dockerfile can be as simple as: